eriksmets/SiiloExtensions/README.md

 * provides local push notifications if window is not in focus.
 * push notification includes unread count and last sender
 * provides support for unread messages badge on OSX
+* show unread message count in Taskbar Name on Windows

 Usage:
 -----